DonChong2000/TodayILearn/Obsidian/obsidian-paste-mode.md

 > The bandits fought hard, but Sir Cedric was too skilled for them.
 He dispatched them one by one until only their leader remained.
 The leader was a tall, imposing man with a scar across his face.

 I have set a short cut "Ctrl+alt+V" for this mode.
 Which stand or alternative paste.
-So that I can sw
+So that I can switch between two easily.